ow-mods/ow-mod-man/ARCHITECTURE.md

 - The GUI displays three lists of mods, the installed mods, the mods in the database, and outdated mods.
 - The installed mods list shows all installed mods, and allows the user to enable/disable, update, and uninstall mods.
 - The mods in the database list shows all mods in the database, and allows the user to install mods or their prereleases.
+- Mod thumbnails are displayed in the mod list, and are loaded from the mods database as optimized webp images.
 - The outdated mods list shows all installed mods that have an update available, and allows the user to update them all at once or one at a time.
 - The updates tab will display a badge with the number of updates available.
 - All lists are virtualized to prevent excessive DOM nodes from being created.
 - It should be notes that switching tabs **does not unmount them** to prevent costly commits to the DOM. the reasoning behind this is because the lists are all virtualized they'll all have a height of 0 when not visible, so they won't render any rows, meaning little to no performance impact.

+### DLC Mod Behavior

+- The GUI will show an icon next to mods that require the DLC to be installed.
+- The GUI also has an option for the user to hide DLC mods on the remote mods tab.s

 ### GUI Progress Bar Behavior